HoaNeee/posting_simulator_fb_with_add_groups/README.md

-# This is Posting Simulator for facebook using add groups
+# This is Posting Simulator Many Groups for facebook using add groups

 source code will active when using tampermonkey